-In Unit 1, students consider the sustainability of an existing product, such as the impact of sourcing materials, manufacture, distribution use and likely disposal.
-They consider how a product could be sustainably redeveloped.
-Students work through the product design process to redevelop an existing product.
+Unit 1 - Sustainable product redevelopment.
+Learners consider the sustainability of an existing product: the impact of sourcing materials, manufacture, distribution use and likely disposal.
+They consider how a product could be sustainably redeveloped and work through the product design process to redevelop an existing product.

-In Unit 2, students will work in a design team to generate one design brief collaboratively from a scenario based around a historical or contemporary design movement or a music genre or fashion house.
-They collaboratively investigate their theme for inspiration and work through the stages within the product design process.
-All students will use production processes to construct a product based on their team's theme.
+Unit 2 - Collaborative Design.
+Learners work collaboratively to generate one design brief from a scenario based around a historical or contemporary design movement; music genre or fashion house.
+They investigate their theme for inspiration and work collaboratively through the stages of the product design process.
+Each learner uses the production processes to construct a product based on their team's theme.